 The ultimate comfort food to me is a lemon and basil slow-roasted chicken.
 Roasting the chicken slow & low makes the most tender & juicy meat.
 The lemon, basil & garlic flavors work really well together & make for a very delicious chicken dinner.

 Lemon and Basil Slow-Roasted Chicken:

 - 4 1/2 – 5 lb whole chicken

 - 6-8 cloves of garlic – peeled

 - 2 lemons halved

 Clean chicken.
-Squeeze juice of one lemon over the bird.
+Squeeze the juice of one lemon over the bird.
 Place onion, garlic, fresh basil, bay leaf & 1-2 lemons (halved) inside the cavity.
 Sprinkle the desired amount of seasonings over the entire bird evenly.
-Spray bird with cooking spray.
+Spray the bird with olive oil cooking spray.

 Place chicken on a roasting tray in a tinfoil-lined roasting pan.
 Place the meat thermometer in the thigh of the bird making sure not to touch the bone.
 Roast uncovered for 3 1/2 – 4 hours until the meat thermometer reads 165-170 degrees.
 I start basting my bird after 2 hours and repeat every 1/2 an hour after that.
 My chicken turns out sticky and slightly crispy.
 If you want crispy skin then don’t baste for the last hour (or put it under the broiler for a few minutes right before the bird is done).

 Remove from the oven and let the bird rest for AT LEAST 10 minutes before carving.
 Enjoy!